Viscaly/FoodieHub/README.md

 ├── upload_recipe.php       # Upload a new recipe (auth required)
 ├── edit_recipe.php         # Edit existing recipe (owner only)
 ├── delete_recipe.php       # Delete recipe (owner only)
+│
+├── about/                  # About section
-├── about.php               # About page with live stats
+│   ├── about.php           # About page with live stats
+│   └── about.css           # About page stylesheet
+│
 ├── style.css               # Main stylesheet
 ├── recipes.css             # Recipes page stylesheet
 │